cilium/cilium/Documentation/operations/upgrade.rst

   pod's interface to avoid primary IP from interfering with host networking.
 Unless the flag is explicitly set to true, ``--bypass-ip-availability-upon-restore`` also needs to be set to ensure that pods using primary IP get a new IP address.
 This flag can be removed once the upgrade is complete.
+Backward compatibility will be maintained when ``upgradeCompatibility`` is set on the helm chart.

 New Options
 ~~~~~~~~~~~